flag of England French flag Accessibility Home Site Map Skiptocontent Contact Bookings Tours Travel Guide Visa Search

 How Clean Are Rental DVDs?

-By Khalifa Sifaw Ghenghesh (PhD, Department of Microbiology and Immunology, Faculty of Medicine); Halima Nashnoush (MSc, Department of Botany, Faculty of Sciences); Amal Shaker (BSc, Department of Botany, Faculty of Sciences); Hussam Enaami, MBBS, Department of Microbiology and Immunology, Faculty of Medicine); and Abdualaziz Zorgani (PhD, Department of Microbiology and Immunology, Faculty of Medicine, Al-Fateh Univeristy, Tripoli, Libya).
+By Khalifa Sifaw Ghenghesh (PhD, Department of Microbiology and Immunology, Faculty of Medicine); Halima Nashnoush (MSc, Department of Botany, Faculty of Sciences); Amal Shaker (BSc, Department of Botany, Faculty of Sciences); Hussam Enaami, MBBS, Department of Microbiology and Immunology, Faculty of Medicine); and Abdualaziz Zorgani (PhD, Department of Microbiology and Immunology, Faculty of Medicine, Tripoli Univeristy [previously Al-Fateh University], Tripoli, Libya).

 "Our findings show that, at least in our region, rental DVDs carry multiple antimicrobial-resistant bacteria, including MRSA, and may play a role in the transmission of these organisms in the community."